thealiilman/unm-competition-info/COMPETITION.md

 - 3rd place gets RM50

 ## Submission
 To submit your entry, please send an email to Ali (ali.ilman@surialabs.com) or Wahab (abdul.wahab@surialabs.com) while also including Benedict Soon (ecybs1@nottingham.edu.my) and Foo Hui Thung (hgyhf1@nottingham.edu.my) as CC recipients.
+The email should consist a link to the website / web application you've built for the competition.

 Afterwards, register for the competition by visiting this form:

 https://docs.google.com/forms/d/e/1FAIpQLSeI6dVuaoZMwP9g14jx_vcGn0jsCIYC8-BuO2tsPOenS1y4Ig/formResponse